Using RStudio via OnDemand¶

 Starting an RStudio session¶

-Select RStudio Server from the Servers list of the Interactive Apps drop-down menu, or from the My Interactive Sessions page.
+Select an RStudio Server version from the Servers list of the Interactive Apps drop-down menu, or from the My Interactive Sessions page.

 Choose your core request wisely